tmecklem/realtime-web/slides/index.md

 * Collaborative Editing/Drawing
 * Handling Disconnects Gracefully
 * Managing Notifications Across Multiple Connected Devices
-* Integrating IoT and Other Non-web Events
 * Dynamic Maps and Location Based Services
 * Paging Data
+* Integrating IoT and Other Non-web Events

 <!--
-(Katie) In our experiences building real-time applications, we've run into a bunch of different problems.
+In our experiences building real-time applications, we've run into a bunch of different problems.
 These range from managing how to update blockchain explorers with the latest transactions and smart contracts, handling disconnects for users bidding in web auctions, tracking vehicle position data and updating maps, and managing other IoT event data.
 We don't have time to talk through more examples, but we've got a bunch of experiences to share and we'd love to connect after the talk.

+Think about session handoff, when to do it and when not.
+A realtime update of a user's cart when they transition from a site on their phone to their desktop is a delight.
+A user that has two tabs open of your site and is using the left one to filter data to update things on the right, you don't want those to stay in sync.

+One of the apps I use weekly has a bug where the search filter is shared between tabs in the same user session.
+Which means I can scroll down on a different tab and get paged results from the other tab's updated filter and I get a mess of results that don't make sense.
+Consider how state is shared in your application, and build mechanisms beyond just the local storage or user session to keep realtime data in sync.

+Handle disconeccts in a way that lets people know that the realtime experience they expect from your app isn't what they're getting at the moment.
+Give them a way to refresh or reconnect and show them the status of the connection.

+Notifications across devices is crazy tricky to get right.
+Consider what things need to show up everywhere immediately, and what things might be better in a batch if there are multiple events coming in that would generate alerts.
+Everyone has gotten that one app that sends notifications too often.
+Don't be that app, but do keep your users updated.

+Paging Data is a particularly interesting one, because most of us probably consider it "solved".
+But solved for a realtime app might not look like paging using an offset and a page size.
+What happens when new information comes in, or even if information is interleaved in the database in a place that changes the window of the current page?
+You get duplicates or missed rows in the paged data.

+A better solution might use a timestamp field and a "last_viewed" index instead of an offset to capture those changes without changing the paging code's assumption of static underlying data.

+Treat non-web events the same as web events
 -->

 <!--
-(Katie)
-We've been talking a lot about how to best display data in realtime, and it's been heavily focused on the design/front-end side of things.
+I've been talking a lot about how to best display data in realtime, and it's been heavily focused on the design/front-end side of things.
 And I told you this is a end-to-end responsibility.
-So, let's bring it full-circle.
+So, let's bring it full circle and talk tech.

 <!-- Move the slido to the word cloud section -->